StefanGerrits2/browser-technologies-1920/README.md

 In the last pleasurable layer, I've added the following features
 * CSS animations
 * CSS gradients
-* Javscript client side local storage
+* Javascript client side local storage

 With local storage I save used codes people have used.
 If they forget their code somehow, they can always see which codes they used before on the homepage.